jethrocarr/pupistry/README.md

     ruby -Ilib/ -r rubygems bin/pupistry

-By default Pupistry will try to load a settings.yaml file in the current working directory, before then trying ~/.pupistry/settings.yaml and then finally /etc/pupistry/settings.yaml.
-You can also override with --config.
+By default Pupistry will try to load a settings.yaml file in the current working directory, before then trying `~/.pupistry/settings.yaml` and then finally `/etc/pupistry/settings.yaml`.
+You can also override with `--config`.

-Add --verbose for additional debugging information.
+Add `--verbose` for additional debugging information.
+If you have a bug this is the first thing you should run to get more context for reports.

 # Contributions